ProfBird/GradingAssistant/docs/ExampleJsRequirementsTable.md

 ## Combined HTML and JS Requirements

-This table is from a .csv.
+This table is from CS133JS_Lab01GradeAssist.csv.
 It has settings for HTML and JavaScript

 The 1 or 2 at the end of a requirement type indicates whether it's for part 1 or part 2